mongodb/docs/source/reference/server-status.rst

    the rollover counters have rolled over since the last time the server process started.
 The counters will rollover to zero after **TK** assertions.
-Use this value to provide context to the other values in the :status:`asserts` data structure.
+Use this value to provide context to the other values in the :status:`asserts` data structure

 TODO-pending response from Mathias (determine number of assertions per-rollover.)